 In late 2014, I left my corporate career with a professional burnout and threw myself into making of my first short film Testimony.
 I had no background as a filmmaker but the desire to tell stories through film was overwhelming and so I followed it.

-To my delight, Testimony, exploring the subject of domestic violence, was picked up by Irish national TV broadcaster RTE and nominated by multiple awards in festivals in Ireland, Australia, UK and USA.
+To my delight, Testimony was picked up by Irish national TV broadcaster RTE and nominated by multiple awards in festivals in Ireland, Australia, UK and USA.

 A year later, my second film, an LGBT drama The Betrayal, featuring music by Nick Cave & Warren Ellis, was also broadcast by Irish TV and screened in festivals in Ireland and Canada.

 I feel very lucky about the life I built in Dublin and it’s very much my home now.
-Stay tuned for my new short film Debutante.
-Details coming soon 🙂
+I’m looking forward to being able to share my new film Debutante with audiences in Ireland and beyond.